 The Friends of Awenda Park

-Awenda Turtle Conservation Program
+Awenda Turtle Conservation Project

 Did you know all of the turtles in and around Awenda are Species at Risk?
 Report your turtle sightings or request a nest cage to help us protect our local turtles!

-About the Program
+About the Project

-The Awenda Turtle Conservation Program was started in 2022 to help recover declining turtle populations in Awenda Provincial Park and the surrounding area.
+The Awenda Turtle Conservation Project was started in 2022 to help recover declining turtle populations in Awenda Provincial Park and the surrounding area.
 Local turtles face many threats, including road mortality, habitat loss, and poaching.
 Due to these dangers, all 8 of Ontario’s turtles are classified as Species at Risk, 6 of which are found in Awenda and the bordering township of Tiny.

 Park researchers are hard at work conducting surveys to better understand the ecology of our turtles.
 Key questions of interest include: What species are present?
 When and where are turtles nesting?
 What areas present hazards to turtles?